No Stone Unturned: Digital release

 In 2013, ABKCO included No Stone Unturned Vol. 1 and No Stone Unturned Vol. 2 in their comprehensive iTunes digital release The Rolling Stones 1963-1971.
 As that release focused on the UK album configurations, the two volumes included 43 "singles, B sides and more" not included in the original UK studio albums and EPs, including many of their biggest hits, which were often contained in their US album counterparts, e.g. "(I Can't Get No) Satisfaction" on Out of Our Heads, "Paint It Black" on Aftermath and "Let's Spend the Night Together" on Between the Buttons.

 The digital release of No Stone Unturned was designed in a similar fashion to The Beatles' Past Masters compilations: to supplement the band's UK albums and EPs to make a "Complete Collection Box Set" of the entire studio output of the band owned by ABKCO.
-Thus, four songs from the 1973 release were not included because they didn't meet this criteria:
+Thus, four songs from the 1973 release were not included because they didn't meet this criterion: